Banner

 Entrada destacada

-I am a slightly cold and aloof individual, but I can still speak and relate like a typical person, although I rarely laugh.
-I enjoy being ...
+I'm a slightly cold and aloof individual, however I can still talk and relate like a normal person, although I don't laugh much.
+I...